 Use “Whole” Almond Milk

-And finally, if you want a rich-tasting baked oatmeal, be sure to use “whole” almond milk rather than the watered down stuff that makes up 98% of the almond milk market.
-We talk about the benefits of “whole” almond milk in this article as well as the fact that the vast majority of commercially produced almond milk brands contain less than 5 per cent almonds (the rest of the “milk” consists of water with some emulsifiers and added synthetic nutrients.)
+And finally, if you want a rich-tasting baked oatmeal, be sure to use “whole” almond milk.
+Definitely better than using the watered down stuff that makes up 98% of the almond milk market.
+We talk about the benefits of “whole” almond milk in this article along with a delicious and easy recipe using almond butter.

-Baked Oatmeal with Blueberries and Crunchy Almond Topping
+Baked Oatmeal with Wild Blueberries

-- 2 cup rolled oats
+- 2 cup organic rolled oats

 - 1 teaspoon baking powder

-- 1/4 teaspoon Himalayan pink salt
+- 1/4 teaspoon sea salt

-- 2 organic, pasture-raised eggs
+- 2 eggs, we used pasture-raised

-- 2 1/4 cups "whole" almond milk (such as New Barn brand)
+- 2 1/4 cups almond milk or try homemade almond milk

 - 3/4 teaspoon pure almond extract

-- 1/4 cup pure maple syrup
+- 1/4 cup

-- 1 cup almonds
+- 1 cup raw almonds

 - Cinnamon, for dusting

-- Combine the oats, baking powder and salt in a large mixing bowl.
-In a separate bowl, beat the eggs, add the milk and almond extract and whisk well to combine.
-Pour the liquid egg mixture over the oat mixture and use a wooden spoon to gently stir ingredients together until just blended.
-Spoon the mixture over the frozen blueberries and set aside.
+- In a second large mixing bowl, beat the eggs, add the milk and almond extract and whisk well to combine.
+Then, pour the liquid egg mixture over the oat mixture and use a wooden spoon to gently stir ingredients together until just blended.

-- To create the crunchy almond topping, put the maple syrup, coconut oil and almonds in a food processor and process until almonds are finely chopped and coated in the syrup and oil.
+- For the crunchy almond topping, put the maple syrup, coconut oil and almonds in a food processor and process until almonds are finely chopped and coated in the syrup and oil.

 Frozen wild blueberries: There is no need to thaw the blueberries in this particular recipe so it is not a mistake to cook them frozen.
-Don’t worry, they will thaw perfectly in the oven =)
+Don’t worry, they will thaw perfectly in the oven.